top of page

 • Open to kind humans with facial difference

-• Be empowered and empower others by sharing our stories and creating change together
+• Empower and be empowered by others through sharing our stories and creating change together

 • Optional social time after